ProgrammersOfVilnius/pov-check-health/README.rst

 checktoomanyproc <name> <limit>
   Check that fewer than <limit> instances of a given process is running.

+  See also: checktoomanyproc_pgrep, checktoomanyproc_pgrep_full.

   Example: ``checktoomanyproc aspell 2``

+checktoomanyproc_pgrep <name> <limit>
+  Check that fewer than <limit> instances of a given process is running.

+  Uses pgrep instead of pidof.

+  Example: ``checktoomanyproc_pgrep aspell tracd``

+checktoomanyproc_pgrep_full <limit> <cmdline>
+  Check that fewer than <limit> instances of a given process is running.

+  Uses pgrep -f instead of pidof, which makes it handle all sorts of things.

+  Example: ``checktoomanyproc_pgrep_full 2 scriptname.py``

+  Example: ``checktoomanyproc_pgrep_full 2 '/usr/bin/java -jar /usr/share/jenkins/jenkins.war'``

 checkram [<free>[M/G/T]]